The Language Services Blog | News & Information

 It can translate large volumes of content that would take a human translator days or months at a cost that would often be business-prohibitive.
 So, is machine translation the magic bullet?

 No. But it is a fantastic tool.
 As with all tools, someone still needs to choose the right one and keep an eye on things.
 As a Language Services Provider (LSP), our clients often come to us with a small understanding of MT and feel like it’s the best route for them.
-We then take over and put a framework in place.
-We consider what type of machine translation they need, which engine is best positioned to accomplish their goals, and what the workflow should be.

 In this article, we’ll look at the considerations you should go through to make MT work for you.